-- Small and medium vehicles will transition to electric, with two refuse collection vehicles (RCVs) shifting to electric before 2030. - Minor annual reductions of 2% in gas emissions due to energy efficiency across all sites. - Solar installed on council offices, providing a proportion of the building's electricity demand. - The projected decarbonisation of the national electricity grid is applied to this scenario (Department for Energy Security and Net Zero (DESNZ) figures). - No changes to water use. - No changes to staff travel patterns but proportion of EVs assumed to increase in line with national estimates to 2030. - Population growth and increased use of services is not accounted for.
+- Small and medium vehicles will transition to electric, with two refuse collection vehicles (RCVs) shifting to electric before 2030. - Minor annual reductions of 2% in gas emissions due to energy efficiency across all sites. - Solar installed on council offices, providing a proportion of the electricity demand. - The projected decarbonisation of the national electricity grid is applied to this scenario (Department for Energy Security and Net Zero (DESNZ) figures). - No changes to water use. - No changes to staff travel patterns but proportion of EVs assumed to increase in line with national estimates to 2030. - Population growth and increased use of services is not accounted for.

-Under BAU, approximately 2,289 tonnes of CO2e would need to be offset in 2030.
+Under BAU, approximately 2,109 tonnes of CO2e would need to be offset and/or inset in 2030, excluding electricity emissions as it is assumed that all electricity would be from certified renewable sources.